Take a one-hour cruise along the mighty Murray River on board the PS Pevensey.

-The historical nature of our paddlesteamers may present some accessibility challenges to those in wheelchairs or people with mobility constraints.
+The historical nature of our paddlesteamers may present some accessibility challenges for people with disability or who use mobility aids.
 Please ask our friendly staff for further assistance if required.

 P.S.
 Pevensey is named after a sheep property on the Murrumbidgee River called Pevensey Station.